BiDEF/spec/README.md

 		|0 110 v lll| element type / * /  | length / 1-8 /  | data / * /  |
 		+-----------+--------------    ---+--------      ---+======    ===+

+  Elements will only have an explicit type if the array is `v`arying or its element type is `dynamic`.

 **7 Records**:

 		+-----------+---------      --+--------------    --+=======    ==+
 		|0 111 v lll| fields / 1-8 /  | field types / * /  | data / * /  |
 		+-----------+--------      ---+-------------    ---+======    ===+

+  Fields will only have an explicit type if the array is `v`arying or its element type is `dynamic`.

 **Type Reference**: